LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 <details>
   <summary>Plot-Result</summary>

-This picture was created using
+The following picture was created using
 ```julia
 w, h = 1280, 900
 samples = 1024